corona-school/backend/TESTING_GUIDE.md

 Within the unit test folder the original project structure is mirrored.

-This means, when creating a test for the file `common/mails/screening/index.ts`, the test file has to be called `tests/unit/common/mails/screening/screening.test.js`.
+This means, when creating a test for the file `common/mails/screening/index.ts`, the test file has to be named `tests/unit/common/mails/screening/screening.test.js`.

 These rules do not apply for integration tests since they often access several files in different directories.
 Integration tests are placed in the `tests/integration` folder.